Link Search Menu Expand Document

 ./certdog/logs

-By default the main certdog application listens on port 1443 on all interfaces and the CRL server on port 1480.
-To access over the standard ports (443 and 80) you must configure routes.
+To enable access from an external server over the standard ports (443 and 80) you must configure routes.
 For example:

 sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 1443